PSBicep/PSBicep/Docs/Help/Convert-JsonToBicep.md

 Get-Content -Path <path to .json file> -Raw | Convert-JsonToBicep
 ```

-This exampe converts a JSON file to Bicep Language
+This example converts a JSON file to Bicep Language

 ## PARAMETERS